PRACTICE WITHOUT PHYSICIAN REFERRAL

 (3) Cases for which treatment is beyond the education, expertise or experience of the physical therapist.

-(e) A certificateholder may treat a person without a referral as provided in this chapter for up to 30 calendar days from the date of the first treatment.
-A physical therapist may not treat a person beyond 30 days from the date of the first treatment unless the person has obtained a referral from a licensed physician, dentist or podiatrist.
+(e) A certificateholder may treat an individual without a referral as provided in this chapter for up to 30 calendar days from the date of the first treatment.
+A physical therapist may not treat an individual beyond 30 days from the date of the first treatment unless the individual has obtained a referral from a licensed physician, a licensed physician assistant practicing under a written agreement, a certified registered nurse practitioner practicing under a collaborative agreement, a licensed dentist for the treatment of a condition that is within the scope of practice of dentistry or a licensed podiatrist for the treatment of a condition that is within the scope of practice of podiatry.
 The date of the first treatment for purposes of this subsection is the date the person is treated by any physical therapist treating without a referral.

-(f) A certificateholder may not treat a condition in any person which is a nonneurologic, nonmuscular or nonskeletal condition or treat a person who has an acute cardiac or acute pulmonary condition unless the certificateholder has consulted with the persons licensed physician, dentist or podiatrist regarding the persons condition and the physical therapy treatment plan or has referred the person to a licensed physician, dentist or podiatrist for diagnosis and referral.
+(f) A certificateholder may not treat a condition in an individual which is a nonneurologic, nonmuscular or nonskeletal condition or treat an individual who has an acute cardiac or acute pulmonary condition unless the certificateholder has consulted with the individual’s licensed physician, dentist or podiatrist regarding the individual’s condition and the physical therapy treatment plan or has referred the individual to a licensed physician, dentist or podiatrist for diagnosis and referral.

 No part of the information on this site may be reproduced for profit or sold for profit.